scottdurow/power-platform-pro-dev-workshop/Labs/Lab 1 - TypeScript Webresources.md

    - Pick a package manager: **npm**

    - overwrite `package.json`: **Yes**

      You may see a warning about prettier not being installed.
-You can ignore this.
+You can ignore this!

+1. Once the command is completed, open the `packages.json` file and look at the structure.
+This file is very important since it defines which external modules/packages you are using.
+We will be installing packages that will be added to either the `dependencies` (used to list the modules used in the output code) or `devDependencies` (used to list the modules used during development) section.

+1. The `node_modules` contains the files that are downloaded by `npm`. **npm** (Node package manager) is used to install required modules into a node_modules folder.
+They are not necessary to be checked into source-code and can be re-installed at anytime by deleting the node_modules folder and running the command: `npm install`

 1. Open the `webpack.config.js`.
 Update the `output` section to match the following: